yoshida-lab/XenonPy/docs/source/tutorial/1-dataset.rst

 **Dataset** is an abstraction of local file system.
 Users can add their local paths into this system to easily access the data inside.
 The basic concept is to treat a data file as a property of a ``Dataset`` object.
-The following docs show how easy it is to interact with the data using this system.
+The following docs show how easy it is to interact with the data in system.

 -------